How to Safely Format Toshiba Hard Drive for Mac - Qiling

 Step 3.
 Add files and folders to the backup project.

-Click File+ to selectively choose files and folders to add to the backup and click the blue start button to back up your Mac to another drive or external device.
+To back up your Mac, click File+ to select specific files and folders to include in the backup, then click the blue Start button to initiate the backup process, which will copy your chosen files to another drive or external device.

 Backup Mac files and data with Time Machine alternative software.